Trump signs order imposing new tariffs on a number of trading partners that go into effect in 7 days

 WASHINGTON — (AP) — President Donald Trump on Thursday signed an executive order that set new tariffs on a wide swath of U.S. trading partners to go into effect on Aug.
 7 — the next step in his trade agenda that will test the global economy and sturdiness of American alliances built up over decades.

+After initially threatening the African nation of Lesotho with a 50% tariff, the country's goods will now be taxed at 15%.
+Taiwan will have tariffs set at 20%, Pakistan at 19% and Israel, Iceland, Norway, Fiji, Ghana, Guyana and Ecuador among the countries with imported goods taxed at 15%.
+Switzerland would be tariffed at 39%.

+Trump had announced a 50% tariff on goods from Brazil, but the order was only 10% as the other 40% were part of a separate measure approved by Trump on Wednesday.

 The order capped off a hectic Thursday as nations sought to continue negotiating with Trump.
-It set the rates for 68 countries and the 27-member European Union, with a baseline 10% rate to be charged on countries not listed in the order.
+It set the rates for 66 countries, the 27-member European Union, Taiwan and the Falkland Islands, with a baseline 10% rate to be charged on countries not listed in the order.
 The senior administration official said the rates were based on trade imbalance with the U.S. and regional economic profiles.

 On Thursday morning, Trump engaged in a phone conversation with Mexican President Claudia Sheinbaum on trade.
-As a result of the conversation, the U.S. president said he would enter into a 90-day negotiating period with Mexico, one of the nation's largest trading partners, with the current 25% tariff rates staying in place, down from the 30% he had threatened earlier.
+As a result of the conversation, the U.S. president said he would enter into a 90-day negotiating period with Mexico, one of the nation's largest trading partners.
+The current 25% tariff rates are staying in place, down from the 30% he had threatened earlier.

-“We avoided the tariff increase announced for tomorrow and we got 90 days to build a long-term agreement through dialogue,” Mexican leader Claudia Sheinbaum wrote on X after a call with Trump that he referred to as “very successful” in terms of the leaders getting to know each other better.
+“We avoided the tariff increase announced for tomorrow and we got 90 days to build a long-term agreement through dialogue,” Sheinbaum wrote on X after a call with Trump that he referred to as “very successful” in terms of the leaders getting to know each other better.

-The unknowns created a sense of drama that has defined Trump's rollout of tariffs over several months, with the one consistency being his desire to levy the import taxes that most economists say will ultimately be borne to some degree by U.S. consumers and businesses.
+The unknowns created a sense of drama that has defined Trump's rollout of tariffs over several months.
+However, the one consistency is his desire to levy the import taxes that most economists say will ultimately be borne to some degree by U.S. consumers and businesses.

-“We have made a few deals today that are excellent deals for the country,” Trump told reporters on Thursday afternoon without detailing the terms of those agreements or nations involved.
+“We have made a few deals today that are excellent deals for the country,” Trump told reporters on Thursday afternoon, without detailing the terms of those agreements or the nations involved.
 The senior administration official declined to reveal the nations that have new deals during the call with reporters.

 Trump reached a deal with South Korea on Wednesday, and earlier with the European Union, Japan, Indonesia and the Philippines.
 His commerce secretary, Howard Lutnick, said on Fox News Channel's "Hannity" that there were agreements with Cambodia and Thailand after they had agreed to a ceasefire to their border conflict.